 You also have to pay defaulted driver fines if you want to be eligible for license plate renewal.
 This includes all fines and fees such as speeding, driving under the influence, racing, and careless driving.

-Can You Renew Your Licence Plate If Your Driver’s Licence Is Suspended?
+Can You Renew Your License Plate If Your Driver’s License Is Suspended?

 Getting your suspended driver’s license back can be scary and confusing.
 You must pay outstanding fines, complete any court processes needed to clear the suspension, and gather any documents that state the suspension has been lifted (such as a Notice of Suspension letter, medical letter or affidavit).
 Once suspension is lifted, you can renew your license and then renew your plate.